 ABOUT THE BENEFICIARY: THE ART FARM AT SERENBE

 Serenbe was designed with the arts in mind, including the Art Farm, a 40-acre outdoor complex that serves as a central place for artists, the arts and culture at Serenbe.
 The Art Farm provides a physical space to ignite passion and imagination in nature and works in collaboration with the Serenbe Institute and other partners to amplify their work and makers.
 You will find AIR Serenbe programing artist residencies, Chatt Hills Music hosting performances, Serenbe Playhouse using the space for outdoor theatre and Serenbe Film with pop-up screenings.
 Signature Art Farm events are monthly Art Over Dinners and Art Hours along with workshops, demos, yoga, music and select artist open studios when in residence.

 The Art Farm collaborated with Rural Studio to construct the first wave of live-work artist cottages that opened in January 2016 with interiors by Steve McKenzie and Kerry Howard.

 The artist cottages are based on Rural Studio’s 20K House project that began in 2005 as a research project to address the need for affordable housing.
 The objective of The Art Farm Rural Studio collaboration is to design and build a model house that could be reproduced on a large scale by a contractor.
-All net proceeds from the 2016 Serenbe Designer Showhouse will support building the next Art Farm artist cottage and studio.
+All net proceeds from the Serenbe Designer Showhouse will support building the next Art Farm artist cottages and studios.